 Garden designer was slow in coming to terms with the dramatic modern art of the twentieth century but is increasingly at home with the postmodern ideas of the late twentieth century.

 Amsterdam Bos , Caveman Restaurant Centre for Alternative Technology (CAT) , Ditchley Park , Duisburg Nord Landscape Park , German Pavilion Barcelona , Great Dixter , Parc Güell , Instituto Moreira Salles IMS Rio de Janeiro , Kennedy Memorial Runnymede, Lake Mälaren Stockholm , Landschaftspark Duisberg Nord , Louisiana Art Gallery Humlebaek , Miller garden Columbus Indiana , Munich Olympia Park , Oakland Museum , Parc de la Villette , Portrack House, Scottish National Gallery of Modern Art , Sissinghurst Castle Garden , Sony Centre Berlin , Stockholm City Hall (Stadshuset) , Stuttgart Green U , The Mount (Lenox Massachusetts) , Warsaw University Library , Woodland Cemetery Skogskyrkogården

-over 3 years by Sarah 5 / 5Our Garden Finder lists gardens to visit by country.
+almost 4 years by Sarah 5 / 5Our Garden Finder lists gardens to visit by country.

-over 3 years by Anonymous 5 / 5I am looking for gardens in Scandanavia so the country of each garden listed would be a great help
+almost 4 years by Anonymous 5 / 5I am looking for gardens in Scandanavia so the country of each garden listed would be a great help

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.